 - Foster Sustainability Beyond Our Boundaries: engage visitors about sustainability and invite their participation to take sustainable actions in the park and at home.

 Each goal includes specific objectives.
-For example, by 2020, the National Park Service will reduce greenhouse gas emissions from on-site fossil fuel combustion and electricity consumption by 35 percent and non-irrigation potable water use by 30 percent.
+For example, by 2020, the NPS will reduce greenhouse gas emissions from on-site fossil fuel combustion and electricity consumption by 35 percent and non-irrigation potable water use by 30 percent.

-Visit the NPS Green Parks Plan page to view or download the full plan.
+Visit the NPS Green Parks Plan web site to view or download the full plan.